JeroenVdb/dotfiles/README-JEROEN.md

-# JeroenVdb Macos and dotfiles setup
+# JeroenVdb MacOS (dotfiles) setup

 ## dotfiles

 Dotfiles are often used by applications to store configurations.
 Because we want the same configuration across devices we store them in this repository.
-These dotfiles will be use by applications we install later.
+These dotfiles will be used by applications we install later.
 Download the files and run `bootstrap.sh` to `rsync` them to your home folder.
-When changing configurations in the dotfiles folder you should re-run `bootstrap.sh` re resync them.
+When changing configurations in the dotfiles folder you should re-run `bootstrap.sh` to resync them.

 - `.aliases` handy shorthands for commands
 - `.exports` system variables used by applications